 Concurrent Patterns

-Concurrent programming patterns help structure parallel code for correctness, efficiency, and maintainability.
-This reading covers established patterns for common parallel computing problems.
+Concurrent programming patterns help structure parallel code for correctness, efficiency, and maintainability. ## 1.
+Producer-Consumer Pattern

 Basic Implementation